dcardellino24/flux-multi-cluster/README.md

 ### Repository Structure

 Flux watches any folder in `clusters` (see Directories below) and makes the changes to the clusters based on the YAML manifests.
+This approach causes a bit more overhead in duplicate code, but we are deploying *cluster-based* services/applications and can use separate secrets between those.

 ```
 .